calebleungg/bank-tech-test/README.md

 Again this results from the decision around storing static balance values in the class.

-An of how I've tried to address this can be seen inside the `Withdrawal` class, in where it validates all aspects needed for a successful transaction, before performing the transaction steps.
+An example of how I've tried to address this can be seen inside the `Withdrawal` class, in where it validates all aspects needed for a successful transaction, before performing the transaction steps.

+If we assume an app has persistence, then we can check model validness for our intended post-transaction state, before persisting the changes.
+This would be much more air-tight vs validations thought up by a developer that is bound to miss the edgest of edge cases.
 <br>
 <br>